Cluster Customs and Responsibilities

 serial_requeue is able to use idle resources in partitions that are owned by individual labs and so it has a much larger pool than the

-general partition.
+shared partition.
 However, because these resources are owned by individual labs, users from those labs have a higher priority and may cause your job to be stopped and restarted elsewhere (hence the “requeue”).

 Some jobs do not handle requeue very well and should be run on the

-general partition instead.
+shared partition instead.
 For example, a tool that appends to an existing file (rather than creating it new with each start) might generate incorrect output when requeued.
 See our Partitions write-up for more information.

 Tips for efficient serial_requeue usage?